suit-wg/architecture/draft-ietf-suit-architecture.md

 A manifest specification must support different cryptographic algorithms and algorithm extensibility.
-Due of the nature of unchangeable code in ROM for use with bootloaders the use of post-quantum secure signature mechanisms, such as hash-based signatures {{RFC8778}}, are attractive.
+Due of the nature of unchangeable code in ROM for bootloaders the use of post-quantum secure signature mechanisms, such as hash-based signatures {{RFC8778}}, are attractive.
 These algorithms maintain security in presence of quantum computers.